tracim/tracim/backend/doc/cli.md

 ### Move Space

-Theses commands permit to move space which technically mean change the parent space of the chosen space.
+Theses commands allows you to move a space, which technically mean change the parent space of the chosen space.

 ```shell
 $ tracimcli space move -h